 A fox settles down to sleep for the day, listening to the beautiful birdsong in the forest.
 However, a noisy duck moves in next door and won’t shut up.
 What does the fox have to do to get some peace?

 A Quack Too Far was made during my BA (hons) Animation in Coláiste Dhúlaigh College of Further Education/University of Wolverhampton.
 I created the backgrounds in Adobe Illustrator and developed the characters in Photoshop.
 The animation was done in After Effects with the help of a Duik Rig for the fox.
-Final compositing was completed in Premier Pro.
+Final compositing was completed in Premiere Pro.

-After I wrote the initial story and did the initial development, I gathered a dream team to collaborate with – Patrick Culhane worked with me for script and storyboard development, Matthew Jacobson is creating the soundtrack, and Dom Lawrence from Ear of The Dog is doing sound effects and sound design – the final film will be presented in Dolby Atmos spatial sound.
+After I wrote the story and did the initial development, I gathered a dream team to collaborate with – Patrick Culhane worked with me for script and storyboard development, Matthew Jacobson is creating the soundtrack, and Dom Lawrence from Ear of The Dog is doing sound effects and sound design – the final film will be presented in Dolby Atmos spatial sound (!!!! – very excited about this!).
+But for now it’s just me, working away.
 Can’t wait to share it with the world when it’s finished!